sudmantlab/loco-pipe/README.md

       names in the reference genome.
 The second column is optional, and it records shortened or alternative names of the chromosomes/scaffolds/contigs which you would like to show on the plots.
-If the second column is empty, the orignal names will be shown.
+If the second column is empty, the original names will be shown.

 7. Edit the configuration files